Remote Work Statistics: 9 Stats That Show Telecommuting is the Future

 1. Remote workers are more engaged

-According to the latest Gallup State of the American Workplace report, engagement levels increase for those who work from home, so remote team management is less of a challenge.
-Gallup’s study shows that these workers are slightly more engaged (32%) than office workers (28%).
+According to the latest Gallup State of the American Workplace report, engagement levels increase for remote workers, so remote team management is less of a challenge.
+Gallup’s study shows that remote workers are slightly more engaged (32%) than office workers (28%).

 An additional insight: despite all the obstacles, most remote workers have a stronger sense of belonging than their colleagues who work on-site.
 The study says that regardless of the fact that remote workers often communicate with their teams only over the internet, they feel like their “opinions seem to count.”